ElementsProject/elementsproject.github.io/elements-code-tutorial/issuing-assets.md

 "assetamount": -1,
 </div>

-Earlier in the tutorial we were able to expose the amount and type of asset being sent in a regular confidential transaction by exporting the blinding key used to create the blinded address and importing it into another wallet.
-We can do the same type of thing with the issuance transaction using the issuance blinding key.
+Earlier in the tutorial we were able to expose the amount and type of asset being sent in a regular Confidential Transaction by exporting the blinding key used to create the blinded address and importing it into another wallet.
+We can do the same type of thing with the issuance transaction using the **issuance blinding key**.

 First, we need to export the issuance blinding key.
 We refer to issuances by their txid/vin pair.
-As there is only one per input it will be zero but we'll use the value we saved earlier as it is good practice to not rely on such things staying fixed:
+As there is only one per input it will be zero, but we'll use the value we saved earlier as it is good practice to not rely on such things staying fixed:

 ~~~~
 ISSUEKEY=$(e1-cli dumpissuanceblindingkey $ITXID $IVIN)